JonghunBok/fast-api-tutorial/README.md

 ## doing:

+- Security
-- Dependencies
+  - Security Intro
-  - Dependencies - First Steps
+  - Security - First Steps
-    - FastAPI는 강력하고 직관적인 DI(Dependency Injection) 시스템을 가진다.
-    - DI는 다음의 상황에서 유용할 수 있다:
-      - 공통 로직이 있을 때
-      - DB 커넥션을 공유할 때
-      - security, authentication, role requirements, etc를 강제할 때
-    - DI의 다른 이름들:
-      - resources
-      - providers
-      - services
-      - injectables
-      - components
-  - Classes as Dependencies
-  - Sub-dependencies
+  - Get Current User
-  - Dependencies in path operation decorators
-  - Global Dependencies
-  - Dependencies with yield
+  - Smaple OAuth2 with Password and Bearer
+  - OAuth2 with Password (and hashing), Bearer with JWT tokens

 ---